Meningitis

 One of the forms of bacterial meningitis is caused by a bacterium that lives in some people in the upper part of the respiratory tract.
 When these bacteria leave the respiratory tract and by the bloodstream reacht the meninges, a meningitis is caused.

-The brains are protected in the hard shell, the skull.
-When the brains swell by inflammation, the skull cannot be pressed away and makes the swollen brains to find a different direction.
+The brain is protected in the hard shell, the skull.
+When the brain swells by inflammation, the skull cannot be pressed away and makes the swollen brain to find a different direction.

 This allows them to press down on the brain stem.
-From this section of the brains vital functions such as breathing and heart rate are controlled.
+From this section of the brain vital functions such as breathing and heart rate are controlled.

 If this situation is left untreated, the intracranial pressure rises and the brainstem can cease to function, and the patient may die.
 Therefore it is important that medical action is taken soon.